apideck-libraries/portman/README.md

 ## Portman settings

-The Portman settings consists out of x parts:
+The Portman settings consists out of multiple parts:

-- **version** : which refers the JSON Portman configuration version (not relevant but might handy for future backward compatibility options).
+- **version** : which refers the JSON Portman configuration version.
 - **tests** : which refers the default available generated contract tests.
-The default tests are grouped per type (response, request)
 - **contentTests**:  which refers the additional Postman tests that check the content.
 - **extendTests**:  which refers the custom additions of manual created Postman tests.
 - **assignVariables**:  which refers to setting Postman collection variables for easier automation.